prernaraina1989/LeasePlan/README.md

           path: target/site/serenity
 ```
 Under repository LeasePlan navigate to Actions tab, a workflow named Continuous Integration is created which contains all the workflow runs.

-To see the report of last piprline run,
+To see the report of last pipeline run,

 click on latest commit "**Update SearchStepDefinitions.java to adjust positive negative scenarios**"

 Click on report at the bottom of this page

 It will download the report in  zip file.

 Extract the zip file content and click on index.html which will show the execution report of the Serenity test cases

 ## Instructions